 A demon witch from another world comes to conquer.

-Speeding through the underground in a rhythmic clatter, the train nearly drowned out the excited chatter of the costumed passengers.
-I much preferred the clatter to the chatter.
-Normally, I’d be able to see the brick walls of the Ginza line.
-That night was October 31, so the train was packed.
+Speeding through the underground, the train stroked the rails in a song against the drone of conversation from the costumed passengers.
+I hummed and rocked my head to the beat as I stared out the glass of the door at the brick walls of the Ginza line.
+Tonight was October 31, so the train was packed.
 Their destination was the last stop, Shibuya.
 Young, in fancy getups, and gaudy makeup, they were all in the Halloween mood.

 Down the stairs and out of the station, I was in front of the famous intersection.
-An uncontrolled flow of color, sphere of voices, and vortex of beer and fried food assaulted my senses.
+Mesmerizing flowing lines of flashing color, a tingling sphere of voices, and a mingle of odors from beer and fried food assaulted my senses.
 What was lacking was the noise of traffic for it had been banned from the area.
-Made you love Halloween, didn’t it?

 “Cobb reporting.
 Arrived at focal point.
 All’s well.”

-The grin didn’t last as a hurricane wind swooshed everything out from the intersection.
+The grin didn’t last.
+A hurricane wind swooshed everything out from the intersection.
 A witch with a death skull, waves of shadow hair, and flaming eyes held a wand of twisted lavender as she opened her arms skyward.
 I shielded my eyes from purple smoke and bolts of lightening.

 I heard her shout, “Trimetrogon”!